 Did you Know?
-List of Interesting Facts about Native Americans Nebraska
+List of Interesting Facts about Indians Nebraska

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Native Americans of Nebraska, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Facts about Native Americans and interesting Facts about Native Americans Nebraska are as follows:
+Our unusual and interesting facts about Indians of Nebraska, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Facts about Indians and interesting Facts about Indians Nebraska are as follows:

 - Fact 1 - Nebraska is a state of the central United States in the Great Plains.
 The indigenous people of this state included various tribes of Native Americans.